Will living a simple life really help with the stress and chaos you currently experience?

 - What does it mean to live a simple life

-- Will living simply get rid of my stress?
+- Will this way of life get rid of my stress?
 Make me Happier?

-- How do I simplify my life and learn to live simply
+- How do I simplify my life and learn to try new things?

 - Living simply, living happily, living intentionally